Woman Walking Home From Store Accosted By Thieves

 Frequently Asked Questions

-What are the primary risks of carrying a firearm in a purse?
+What are the risks of carrying a firearm in a purse?

-Carrying a firearm in a purse, known as off-body carry, significantly delays access during a critical incident.
-It increases the risk of the firearm being lost, stolen, or inaccessible when needed most, making it a less reliable defensive option compared to dedicated concealed carry methods.
+Carrying a firearm in a purse, known as off-body carry, is highly discouraged by experts like John Correia.
+It significantly reduces accessibility during a sudden threat and increases the risk of the firearm being lost, stolen, or used against the carrier.

 More Self Defense Videos You Might Like